 The role of the lowly URL has really grown over the past few years.
 Originally, URLs (Uniform Resource Locators) were simple tools to help point your Web browser at the Web page of your choice.
 Today, they are a highly extensible 'meta language' allowing remote computers to exchange executable content and commands as well as a conduit for client/server data.
-Therefore, controlling the URLs that enter and leave your network is an important way to reduce risks posed by
+Therefore, controlling the URLs that enter and leave your network is an important way to reduce risks posed by hackers, worms and spyware.

 Here are three ways filtering URLs on their way out of your network can make you safer: